 When somebody gets a splinter at our house, we have a very simple way to address it.

-You see, Thieves oil has a way of bringing wood splinters to the surface of the skin.
+Thieves oil has a way of bringing wood splinters to the surface of the skin.
 Sometimes it works so well that you just need to flick the sliver away.
-Other times just a little pressure and tweezers will do the trick.
+Other times just a little pressure and tweezers will finish the job.

 In any case, I've used Thieves for dealing slivers many, many times.

 Most memorable was the time I was cleaning a wood baseboard and had a large

 splinter lodge underneath my fingernail.
 It felt like a harpoon!

 I applied a few drops of Thieves oil and after a few minutes I could actually watch the piece of wood move and work its way out.
 (I called my husband over to watch because I didn't think anyone would believe it and he saw it, too.)